microsoft/industry/telco/referenceImplementation/readme.md

 ## Deployment instructions

-This section will describe how to deploy Azure for Telco industry reference implementation with traditional "hub and spoke" networking topology in Azure connected to the Distribted Edge and to on-premises datacenters and branch offices.
+This section will describe how to deploy Azure for Telco industry reference implementation with traditional "hub and spoke" networking topology in Azure connected to the Distributed Edge and to on-premises datacenters and branch offices.

 ### Pre-requisites

 Since Azure for Telco is a complete, end-to-end setup of your Azure tenant as a whole, the user making the deployment requires the "Owner" permission at the Azure tenant root scope.
 The following instructions explains how a Global Admin in the Azure Active Directory can elevate himself/herself - or others to have the required permissions prior to starting the deployment.

->Note: Both the role assignment as well as the deployment is a one-off excercise, and post deployment you can remove the role assignment from the tenant root scope in Azure.
+>Note: Both the role assignment as well as the deployment is a one-off exercise, and post deployment you can remove the role assignment from the tenant root scope in Azure.

 The pre-requisites requires the following: